-If you’re planning a trip to Perú, you’ll be hard-pressed to do so without a stop in Lima.
-Of course, you could just stay in the airport and hop on a plane to your next destination.
-But you could also choose to spend one day in Lima, discovering all that Perú’s capital city has to offer.
+If you’re planning a trip to Perú, you’ll be hard-pressed to do so without a quick stop in Lima.
+And of course, you could just stay in the airport and hop on a plane to your next destination.
+But you could also choose to spend one day in Lima, discovering all that Perú’s vibrant capital city has to offer.

 You may have heard before that Lima pales in comparison to the rest of Perú’s tourist destinations.
 That it’s unsafe.
-And that there’s a lot you might not like about the city.
-And we’ll be honest, that’s not false.
+And that there’s a lot you won’t like about the city (like the traffic!).
+And to be honest, that’s not false.

-However, there’s a lot to love about Lima, too.
-If you give Lima a chance, we know you’ll agree with me!
+However, there’s also a lot to love about Lima.
+If you give the city a chance, I know you’ll agree with me!
 You might just end up loving Lima, like I did.